-The Kwegu (Mugugi) tribe people are predominantly pastoralist, but those living at lower altitude practice mixed farming.
-They have a tradition of bee-keeping.
+The Kwegu tribes of the Lower Omo River Valley Ethiopia live at the confluence of the Mago and Omo rivers.
+They are predominantly pastoralist, but those living at lower altitude practice mixed farming.
+Kwegu tribe have a tradition of bee-keeping.
 Hives (known as Wera) are constructed by men from brushwood, creeping plants and barks, and covered with grasses.
 Each man owns 15-20 hives which are hung from forest trees along the riverbank.
 The Kwegu (Mugugi) tribe live on the honey as well as trading it in the local markets.

-The traditional leaders of the Kwegu (Mugugi) of Omo Ethiopia tribe are the imunkapen and the pankagudel.
+The traditional leaders of the Kwegu people of the Lower Omo River Ethiopia tribes are the imunkapen and the pankagudel.

 The Kwegu (Mugugi) tribe builds boats, known as gaggi, which are their only means of transport along this stretch of the Omo.
 The boats are made by hollowing out a large tree, such as the fig (Ficus sp.).
 The young Kwegu (Mugugi) tribe men then build the craft using local handmade tools, with the construction process overseen by the more experienced men.
 These large boats can carry 8-10 men and are propelled with a long Y-shaped pole.